Twin MDs battle entrenched racism in the medical world

-The inseparable sisters always stood out — identical twins from Twinsburg Ohio, whip-smart students from the side of town with unpaved streets and no sidewalks, excluded from the gifted track because they were Black.
+They were whip-smart students from the side of town with unpaved streets and no sidewalks, twin sisters excluded from the gifted track because they were Black.

-Their friends were white and a classmate’s comment still stings: “’I don’t even think of you as Black.’
+A comment from a white classmate in Twinsburg, Ohio still stings: “’I don’t even think of you as Black.’
 I said, ‘’Thank you.’
-And I felt pride,” Brittani James recalls, shuddering.
+And I felt pride,” Dr. Brittani James recalls, shuddering.

 The twins were indeed special — they won free rides to the Ivy League, earned medical degrees at prestigious universities, and have thrived in a profession where they are vastly outnumbered by virtue of their skin color.